 The shares of Apple would initially be classed as a short-term investment in this scenario, but if management changes its mind and decides to maintain them for a longer amount of time than the present accounting period, the shares are reclassified as long-term investments.

-Allen needed money to pay off his $5,000 debt in the following five months.
-Despite his strong wages, he could not spend so much of his monthly income to support his household.
-He decided to invest in CDs that would mature in the following three months as a result.
-The investor received $7,000 at the conclusion of the term, of which he paid $4,000 and added the remaining $2,000 to cover other family expenses.
-Such alternatives function and assist people in this manner.
+Allen needed money to pay off his $5,000 debt.
+Despite his high wages, he couldn’t afford to use much of his income.
+So, he invested in CDs that would mature in three months.
+He received $7,000 at the end, paid off $4,000 of his debt, and used the remaining $2,000 for family expenses.
+These alternatives help people in similar situations.

 What are short-term investments?